-I’m copping out on the title of this paragraph, because a lot of the rest comes down to personal choice.
+I’m copping out on the title of this paragraph because a lot of the rest comes down to personal choice.
 I like to wear jeans, so I usually wear one pair and take another.
 Some people hate jeans though, so then I would suggest thermal tights (also easily packable!) and a couple of different skirts or warmer dresses that look good with tights and boots.

 I also hate tops with sleeves so always wear a sleeveless singlet top (vest top, tank top, whatever they call them where you’re from…).
-I take one for everyday and then layer with cardigans or sweaters.
+I take one for every day and then layer with cardigans or sweaters.
 That gives me plenty of options!
 Sweaters are bulky, so try to think warmer thinner layers, and maybe just one big sweater you can wear again.
 Check the material because something like a cashmere sweater will be warm but less bulky.

 Most airlines allow you to take a second smaller bag in addition to your bigger carry on.
-I like to take a medium sized handbag because it works for during the day and in the evening.
+I like to take a medium sized handbag with a zip because it works for during the day and in the evening.
 In the day I can put my laptop and camera accessories in it if I want to head out to work somewhere, or I can shove my hat and scarf inside when I’m indoors and it’s too hot!
 If you have a lot of gear then another smaller camera backpack may be more ideal for you, but most of us can get away without it.

 How to make carry on only packing work for winter travel

 Basically, the key to winter travel with a carry on is layers.
 Aaaaaallllll the layers.
 One thing I’ve noticed in Europe especially is that they like to heat all the shops, restaurants or malls to suffocation level in winter, so you go from freezing outside to hot inside.
-Layers means you can manage this!
+Layers mean you can manage this!

 Also, it means more outfit options.
 A lot of the time when you’re travelling you’re outside exploring the sites.
 You need to be warm, but having all your photos of one place with you wearing the exact same thing is kind of dull.
-Since I usually only take one winter coat with me when I travel because I’m carry on only obsessed, bringing different hats and scarves is my number one tip for packing for winter travel.
+Since I usually only take one winter coat with me when I travel because I’m carry-on only obsessed, bringing different hats and scarves is my number one tip for packing for winter travel.
 They can also be fairly cheap, AND they’re light and take up hardly any room in your bag.
 Winning on all points.
 Also when you’re inside, you can take off different layers as necessary.